mannuelf/react-drums/README.md

 Love for coding, music and learning new technology in one project, anything goes, I will try anything that seems interesting to this repo.

-It is a web version of this
+It is a web version of this (approximation 🥁)

 ![photo](.github/workflows/machinemicro.png)